Abdul Hamid Kishk: Beliefs and political activities

 As a preacher at 'Ain al-Hayat mosque he condemned the social conditions in Egypt and the suppression of the Islamic Movement.
 This did not stop him from having distinctly spiritual approach to life, something which his speeches reflect.
-He was a dissident under the Nasser regime, refusing to sanction the government's execution of Sayyid Qutb or assert compatibility between Islam and socialism.
+He became a dissident under the tenure and government of Gamal Abdel Nasser, refusing to sanction the government's execution of Sayyid Qutb as well as assert compatibility between Islam and socialism.
 He was boycotted by the official media under the Anwar Sadat regime (1970–1981), but cassette tapes of his sermons were widely distributed all over Egypt and the Arab world.
 Kishk held political views opposed to the modern bureaucratic state, and emphasized personal and private piety in his speeches.

 Marriage law

 Kishk attacked Egyptian secularists for the "abolition" of "personal statute" (al-ahwal al-shakhsiyya).
 This referred to the passing of a law (44/1979) on spousal relations which required men to inform their wives if they had married another woman.
 "Under the new law, if the first wife objected, she could immediately obtain a divorce and would preserve the right to live in the husband's home until their children attained the age of maturity.
 This law was drafted by the office of the Ministry of Social Affairs and a commission of Al-Azhar scholars, and aroused the fury" of Kishk and other sheikhs, who held that it "contravened the shari'a".